xamarin/Rivets/README.md

 Rivets
 -----

 Rivets is a C# implementation of [App Links](http://applinks.org).
-It's a functional  port of [Bolts](https://github.com/BoltsFramework/), the Java/Obj-C implementation.
+It's functionally a port of [Bolts](https://github.com/BoltsFramework/), the Java/Obj-C implementation.
 Rivets is still in alpha and will be available on NuGet as a PCL when it is ready for its first release!
 ### What is/are App Links?
 App Links are a new open source, cross-platform standard for helping link between Mobile and the Web (and vice-versa).